hazelcast/hazelcast-eureka/README.md

             .setProperty("namespace", "hazelcast");
 ```

-**Note:** Hazelcast clients do not register themselves to Eureka server, therefore `self-registration` property is has no effect.
+**Note:** Hazelcast clients do not register themselves to Eureka server, therefore `self-registration` property has no effect.

 **Note:** The `eureka-client.properties` file and the `eureka.client.props` dynamic property mechanism work exactly the same as described in the Hazelcast Member Configuration.